Exchange students module guide

 - in the event of timetable clashes, attend an enrolment event to discuss your choice of modules

 - request approval of modules from the relevant academic school.

 Any modules you choose must fit into your overall teaching timetable.
 You will only be able to establish this at enrolment.
 It is therefore advisable to select a number of modules as reserves in case you are not able to register your first choice.

 If you need any advice or guidance about completing this task, you should go to your home school or the Global Opportunities team.

 Once you have registered on a module, it may be possible for you to change your mind, but only within the first two weeks of the autumn semester (for those modules starting in the autumn) and within the first two weeks of the spring semester (for those modules starting in the spring).
 Your home school or the Global Opportunities team will be able to advise you on the procedure to follow should you wish to amend your choice of modules.

 Changes or withdrawal of modules

-The modules advertised or referred to in the European Exchange/Erasmus module catalogue or International Exchange/Study Abroad catalogue module catalogue are liable to be changed or withdrawn both before and after selection.
+The modules advertised or referred to in the European Exchange module catalogue or International Exchange/Study Abroad module catalogue are liable to be changed or withdrawn both before and after selection.

-Reasons that may cause the change or withdrawal of modules include the loss of any key member of staff or insufficient take-up of modules by students.
+Reasons that may cause the change or withdrawal of modules include the loss of any key staff member or insufficient take-up of modules by students.